-As school lets out for the summer, many local families will soon be hitting the beach or the pool to enjoy one of the most popular perks of Florida life: swimming!
+It's summer and many local families are hitting the beach or the pool to enjoy one of the most popular perks of Florida life: swimming!

 Those who are new to the Sunshine State, however, may not realize just how strong ocean currents can be, or how easy it is to lose sight of young children when the beach gets busy.
 According to the Centers for Disease Control, drowning is the leading cause of injury-related death among children ages 1 to 4 – a sobering reminder that brushing up on a few basic safety tips is a good idea.

 Here are 10 tips to help ensure a fun and safe summer.

 1. Learn to swim: In Florida, swimming isn’t just a fun, recreational activity; it’s an important safety skill.
 Numerous local organizations offer both group and private swim lessons for all ages.
 Nocatee, for example, offers swimming lessons at its popular Splash Water Park.

 2. Look for lifeguards: Whenever possible, swim at beach or pool locations that are staffed by lifeguards.
 Nocatee’s Splash Water Park and Nocatee Spray Park are both staffed by lifeguards during the summer months, as are nearby beaches in Jacksonville and St. Augustine.
 Be sure to follow lifeguard instructions: They’re trained to watch for unsafe water conditions, and will alert swimmers to potential water hazards.